You might not realize that repairing items can cut

 Consumer Barriers to Repair and How to Overcome Them

-While many consumers recognize the environmental and economic benefits of repairing products, several barriers often deter them from taking action.
+environmental and economic benefits of repairing products, several barriers often deter them from taking action.

-Convenience plays a significant role; high repair service costs and limited access to repair infrastructure make repairs seem intimidating.
+high repair service costs and limited access to repair infrastructure make repairs seem intimidating.

-With about 26 identified barriers, including the lack of spare parts and repair manuals, consumers find it challenging to undertake repairs themselves.
+lack of spare parts and repair manuals, consumers find it challenging to undertake repairs themselves.

-You’re more likely to engage in repairs when costs are 30-40% lower than new items, emphasizing cost-effectiveness.
+You’re more likely to engage in repairs when costs are 30-40% lower than new items, emphasizing

-Advocating for the Right to Repair can dismantle these obstacles.
+Right to Repair can dismantle these obstacles.

 Policies that promote access to spare parts and repair information can foster greater consumer engagement, encouraging you to embrace repairs and extend product lifecycles.